Aphilas/Aphilas.github.io/src/posts/docker-compose-exec-logs.md

 If you have a running Docker Compose service, and then you use `docker compose exec -d`, how do you read the `stdout` of the *child* process?
 Note that this is analogous or even equivalent to running a Docker container and then using `docker run`.

-For example say you have the following:
+For example, say you have the following:

 ```yaml
 services: